 One person in three – two billion people – lacks access to essential medicines.
 Millions die every year from HIV and AIDS, tuberculosis, malaria, pneumonia, measles, diarrhoea, heart disease and stroke.
 Yet medicines exist for nearly all these problems.
 The Medicines Transparency Alliance (MeTA), launched in London in May 2008, aims to help people get the medicines they need.
 Its chosen tools are information and accountability.

-What makes this scrutiny so potentially powerful is that it stems not from a single perspective, but from a wide range of interests: government, manufacturers, traders, health workers, academics, non-governmental activists, journalists.
+What makes this scrutiny so potentially powerful is that it stems not from a single perspective, but from a wide range of interests: government, manufacturers, traders, health workers, academics, non-governmental actors, journalists.

 A second key factor is that MeTA’s national forums are not simply generating and uncovering data and other information but are committed to making it public and encouraging people and organisations to act on it and producing policies which make that possible.